 These requirements are in addition to the college’s general requirements for admission to the Master of Arts program.
 Alternatively, the Bachelor of Fine Arts degree from a recognized institution shall be considered as an acceptable equivalent for the general requirements of the BA, subject to the determination of the department’s MFA Committee in concurrence with the Office of Graduate Studies.

-1. In addition to three letters of reference, each candidate for admission shall upload a portfolio of work as prescribed by the committee (as jpegs).
+1. In addition to three letters of reference, each candidate for admission shall upload a portfolio of work as prescribed by the committee (you’ll submit a URL to an online collection of images).
 This portfolio shall be examined by the committee, which shall have the authority to accept or reject the candidate.

 2. Your application is enhanced by previous study of art and art history.